This post may contain affiliate links. Please read our privacy policy for additional information.

 Instructions

-• In large measuring cup, mix together milk, water, melted butter, sugar, and yeast.
+• In a large measuring cup, mix together milk, water, sugar, and yeast.
+Let the yeast start bubbling, then mix the melted butter in.

 • Take the ball of dough and place in a well oiled bowl, covering it up.

-• Put it in the oven and let the dough rise until doubled in size, anywhere from 45-60 minutes.
+• Let the dough rise in a warm, draft freeze area, until doubled in size, anywhere from 45-60 minutes.

 • Take out the dough and on a lightly floured work surface roll it into a 12 by 18 inch rectangle.

-• Cut the rectangle into (6) 12 inch long strips.
+• Cut the rectangle into six 12 inch long strips.
 Each strip will then be approximately 3 inches wide.

 • Take the first strip, brush melted butter over it and sprinkle brown sugar on top.